holtskinner/A2AWalkthrough/README.md

 **Example 5: Sequential (Chained) Agent**

-This agent connects to the two servers you already have running.
+This agent connects to the two A2A Agents you already have running.

 *Ensure the `Policy Agent` (Module 2) and `Research Agent` (Module 4) are still running in their respective terminals.*